 Teacher Self Care Ideas

-With the onset of the COVID-19 pandemic, the life of a teacher got that much harder.
-Before 2019, a teacher’s life was hard enough trying to juggle students, their parents, administration, colleagues, state testing, and keeping up with the latest teaching trends that there was little room for personal life… unless the teacher made sure to save room for a life outside of the classroom.
+The life of a teacher never gets easier.
+A teacher’s life includes trying to juggle students, parents, administration, colleagues, state testing, and keeping up with the latest teaching trends that there is little room for personal life… unless you use these teacher self care tips.

 For the Bookworm:

-One positive from being on lockdown this past spring was that I found my Kindle as I started cleaning up around my house.
-I was excited to dust it off and start reading again.
-I was even more stoked when I found the Live-brary site.
+If you own a Kindle, then you’ll be stoked about the Live-brary site.
 Live-brary allows you to download books for FREE by using your library card for those of you who may not know.
 Simply sign up, and you can search for nearly any book.
 While some books may have a waitlist, this app is so cool and will save you tons of money.

 Once school started in September, I decided to keep up with my reading habits.
 An hour before bedtime, I put down my phone, take out my Kindle, and spend the time reading.
-I won’t lie, it is sometimes REALLY hard to put down that phone, but I noticed that my sleeping habits have improved.
-According to my Fitbit, I am sleeping a lot deeper and for a longer amount of time.
+I won’t lie; it is sometimes REALLY hard to put down that phone, but I noticed that my sleeping habits have improved.

 For the Athlete: